apollographql/apollo-server/docs/source/deployment/netlify.md

 The way that the starter kit and Netlify are set up, any requests that start with `.netlify/functions` are automatically redirected to the Lambda functions in our project.
 So since we created our API with the filename `graphql.js`, we can call it with `.netlify/functions/graphql` from our frontend.

-Let’s replace the LambdaDemo component from the starter kit with a new one that uses Apollo to query our API:
+Let's replace the LambdaDemo component from the starter kit with a new one that uses Apollo to query our API:

 ```js
 import { gql } from "apollo-boost";